 There is the knowledge you learn and there is the knowledge that is acquired.
 There is the explicit knowledge that we gain from books and learn from rules and there is tacit knowledge which is gained from experience or is associated with intuition and cannot be easily explained.
 Tacit knowledge is hard to express or explain and is gained through personal experience and observations.
-Tacit knowledge is a lens for viewing or explicit knowledge.
-It can provide a link as well as Bia in our thinking.
+Tacit knowledge is a lens for viewing our explicit knowledge.
+It can provide a link as well as a bias in our thinking.
 It is what separates us from others when we make a decision.

 Some argue that there is a further distinction between explicit and implicit knowledge and then tacit knowledge.
 Implicit is easy to communicate but difficult to document.
 We will take a two-part approach of explicit and tacit knowledge as a starting point for discussion.